imKashyap/Tip-Calculator/README.md

 # Tip Calculator

-* A new Flutter application to caalculate the bill which includes the amount and tip.
+* A new Flutter application to calculate the bill which includes the amount and tip.
 * Here are the Screenshots:

 ##Screenshots